gdsbook/book/notebooks/01_geospatial_computational_environment.md

 Our recommended way to interact with Jupyter notebooks is through Jupyter Lab.
-Jupyter Lab is an interface to the Jupyter ecosystem that brings together several tools for data science into a consistent front that enables the user to accomplish most of her workflows.
+Jupyter Lab is an interface to the Jupyter ecosystem that brings together several tools for data science into a consistent front-end that enables the user to accomplish most of her workflows.
 It is built as a web app following a client-server architechture.
 This means the computation is decoupled from the interface.
 This decoupling allows each to be hosted in the most convenient and